triadtitans/seminar_rigid_body_methods/_sources/applylag.md

 The inertia matrix can be considered invertible:
 Assume that it is not invertible.
 Let $a \neq 0, a \in ker \II$.
 Then $a$ represents a rotation speed.
-Increasing that rotation speed will however not affect the kinetic energy $T = \II \cdot \vrot.
+Increasing that rotation speed will however not affect the kinetic energy $T = \II \cdot v_{rot}$.

-This tensor can be obtained from a library like `netgen.occ` .
+The inertia tensor can be obtained from a library like `netgen.occ`.

 ### Angular Momentum